Skip to content

 Good schools benefit everyone in the community, not just those with children.
 Quality schools keep property values high, attract families and businesses to the area, and produce educated graduates who contribute positively to the community.
 Also, since this measure doesn’t raise taxes, it maintains community assets (schools and an educated workforce) with no extra cost.

 Voting “yes” is an investment in Zachary.
 If the schools decline, it will negatively impact the whole city.
-The health and progress of our whole community is at stake
+The health and progress of our whole community is at stake.

 Zachary has a tradition of providing students with opportunities in academics, arts, and athletics, and has worked hard NOT to make cuts in these areas, as many other districts have.
 ZCSD knows the importance of these programs to our families, as well as the community’s tremendous support and belief in these programs.
 Excellence in these areas has made Zachary a fantastic place to receive an education.
 However, many of these programs are seen as supplemental and could be cut in the measure fails to offset raising cost, maintain benefit packages, or provide minimal compensation increases.